 Honestly, quite well.

 What we particularly like is how this speaker manages to do all frequencies justice.
 Granted, the mids are a bit thin in comparison to the rest, but this potential issue can easily be rectified with most amps.
 As for the highs, they are simply mesmerizing.
 And while the bass won’t amaze any certified bass head, it still performs remarkably, as it’s clean, precise, and punchy.

 It’s also one of the most efficient speakers we’ve seen, thanks in no small part to the horn.
 What this means is that the R-15M will sound good regardless of which amp you pair it up with.
-Additionally, it handles loud volumes like a champ, without any distortion.
+Additionally, it copes with loud volumes like a champ, without any distortion.
 More importantly, it’s not just the top-end of the frequency range that gets this distortion-free treatment, but the bottom as well.

 We mentioned at the beginning that Klipsch has a very distinct sound, so let’s elaborate a bit more on that for those of you who are new to the market.
 First of all, these speakers sound incredibly lifelike; listening to live performances on them is an experience that even many more expensive speakers can’t live up to.